OokTech/TW5-Bob/Configuration.md

   - `mobile` set this to `yes` if the server isn't going to have the same url or ip address all the time.
   - `enableChat` set this to `yes` to enable the federated chat server.
+  - `udpPort` this is the port used by the udp socket used to connect to other servers.
+  - `multicastAddress` this is the multicast ip used for using multicast on the local network to find other servers.
 - `advanced` these are advanced settings that should almost never have to be changed.
 Changing these values can cause undesired or unexpected behaviour.
   - `localMessageQueueTimeout` for local messages, the maximum time the server